Is My Cat Drinking Enough Water?

 Bowl Them Over

 Indigo Oasis bowl for dogs and cats - £10

 Cats, as we all know, are fussy creatures.
 The problem may be as simple as their water bowl!
-Your cat may get annoyed if their whiskers are brushing against the bowl while they drink, so experiment with shallower or wider shapes.
+Your cat may get annoyed if their whiskers have to touch the bowl while drinking, so experiment with shallower or wider shapes.

 Location can also be a problem.
-Cats won’t trust a water source too near to their food or litter box, because in the wild, this water would be dangerously contaminated.
-Also, if you have an anxious cat, try moving their bowl to a quiet room in the house.
-Try placing multiple bowls in different locations, to see if one appeals to your cat more than others.
+Cats won’t trust a water source too near to their food or litter box, because in the wild, this water would be dangerously unhygienic.
+Try placing multiple bowls in different locations in your house, to see if one appeals to your cat more than others.

-Plastic bowls are a good, low-cost option for pet owners.
-But over time they can absorb odours and harbour bacteria in scratches, making the water taste odd to your cat.
-Replace their bowl regularly, or switch to stainless steel, ceramic, or even glass.
-Make sure their water is fresh and the bowl cleaned daily.
-Remember that cats have very sensitive noses, so rinse thoroughly to avoid any lingering smells.
+Make sure your cat's water is fresh and the bowl cleaned daily.
+Rinse it well to remove lingering soap traces.
 Tap water can also put cats off due to the chemicals used to treat it, so filtered water can be the answer for picky cats.